 Fermob colours

-When we started le petit jardin back in 2003 we were keen to be able to offer some classic French café furniture and a few years later we started working with Fermob, who make some classic café style furniture in a fantastic range of colours – and a lot more as well.
+When we started le petit jardin back in 2003 we were keen to offer some classic French café furniture and a few years later we started working with Fermob, who make some classic café style furniture in a fantastic range of colours – and a lot more as well.

 The evolution of colour